vipinvkmenon/terraform-exporter-btp/docs/limitations.md

 ## Supported Resources for Import

-The btptf CLI can create import blocks and the corresponding configurations only for resources that support the import functionality of Terraform.
+The btptf CLI can create import blocks and the corresponding configurations only for resources that support the import functionality of Terraform/OpenTofu.
 Not all resources available in the Terraform providers support this feature and can hence not be imported.

 You find a list of supported resources for the Terraform Provider for SAP BTP in the corresponding repository on GitHub under the [Overview on importable resources](https://github.com/SAP/terraform-provider-btp/blob/main/guides/IMPORT.md).